 Maple water is similar, except that it is lower in sugar content – 4 g vs. 15 g in coconut water.

 One coconut can yield about 206 g of coconut water, which is rich in magnesium, manganese, vitamin C, and dietary fiber.

-Adding table salt to coconut water can balance out bicarbonate, chloride, and sodium deficiency, if any (1).
-It helps replenish the electrolytes you lose via stool, vomit (gastroenteritis), and perspiration – pushing you back on the quickest route to recovery.
+Adding table salt to coconut or maple water can balance bicarbonate, chloride, and sodium deficiencies.
+(1).
+It helps replenish the electrolytes lost via stool, vomiting (gastroenteritis), and perspiration – putting you back on the quickest route to recovery.

 2. Herbal Tea

 Tea is the fuel on which some people function.
-Their bodies don’t respond to any stimulus without a cup of piping hot tea.
-Fortunately, you don’t have to stay from tea if you are a teaholic and unwell.
+Some bodies don’t respond to any stimulus without a cup of piping hot tea.
+Fortunately, you don’t have to stay away from tea if you are a tea-aholic and unwell.

 But, you need to add a few medicinal herbs to your tea to relieve a stuffy or running nose or a blasting headache.
 Mint, thyme, yarrow, elder, boneset, chamomile, and ginger are some common additives (2).

 These herbs slow down the spread of the viral infection, lower inflammation, reduce flatulence and bloating, push out phlegm, and alleviate cough while boosting your overall immunity (2).

 3. Chicken Soup